senses-smart-mirror/senses-docs/docs/widget-development/introduction.md

 ```
 <br /><br />

 Look at [Chuck Norris Example Widget](https://github.com/senses-smart-mirror/senses-widgets) for a full example.
+In this example you can view the widget config files as well as some API's for the widget helper.